How much work can you do without a contractor license?

 Projects a licensed contractor can do

 It can also open up other trades in the construction industry that require licensing.
-A separate license is often required for electrical contractors, HVAC technicians, plumbers, and other specialty contractors.
+Electrical contractors, HVAC technicians, plumbers, and other specialty contractors often require a separate license.

 Deciding whether to get a contractor license